River Ure: Navigation

 The River Ure is navigable upstream as far as its junction with the Ripon Canal, 2 mi south-east of Ripon, a distance of 13.6 mi.
-Some locks are at Milby, where a short-cut bypasses the weir at Boroughbridge, and at Westwick.
+Locks were constructed at Milby, where a short-cut bypasses the weir at Boroughbridge, and at Westwick.

 Navigation to Swale Nab, at the confluence with the River Swale, was opened in January 1769 as part of the River Ouse Navigation.
 Navigation to the Ripon Canal was opened in January 1772.

 The Leeds and Thirsk Railway bought the navigation in January 1846.
 The navigation was neglected, and the lack of dredging resulted in boats having to be loaded with less cargo.
-A brief upturn in trade occurred in the 1860s, but the decline continued after that.
+A brief upturn in trade occurred in the 1860s, but the decline continued.
 By 1892, no traffic proceeded past Boroughbridge, and the North Eastern Railway took action to prevent the waterway above Boroughbridge from being used.

 Until 1999, the navigation authority to Swale Nab was the Linton Lock Navigation Commissioners.
 The commissioners had insufficient income to maintain the navigation, and in 1999, it was transferred to British Waterways.
 The navigation authority for the whole navigation is now the Canal & River Trust.